evatate/RealVision/app/README.md

 ### Speech Test
 - Shows the Cookie Theft image
 - Records spoken responses directly from the device microphone
-- Audio is stored locally for ML-based linguistic + acoustic analysis
+- Audio is sent to private AWS S3 buckets for later ML transcription and analysis

 ### Eye Tracking Tests
 Uses the front-facing camera:
-- **Fixation Stability** – stare at a crosshair without blinking
+- **Fixation Stability:** stare at a crosshair without blinking
-- **Pro-saccade Test** – quickly look toward appearing targets
+- **Pro-saccade Test:** quickly look toward appearing targets
-- **Smooth Pursuit** – track a moving dot across the screen
+- **Smooth Pursuit:** track a moving dot across the screen
+- Sends JSONs to S3 data bin
 These tasks reflect oculomotor impairments associated with ADRD.

 ### Smile Test
 - Prompts: “Smile” → “Return to neutral”
 - Records facial muscle movement
-- Future ML score: **Smile Index** (reduced muscle activation = concern)
+- Sends JSON labeled with participant ID to S3 data bin

 ### Walking Test — Gait Analysis
 - Prompts the user to walk normally for 2 minutes
-- Collects step and movement data via:
+- Collects step and movement data via phone sensors (accelerometer/gyroscope)
-  - **Android Health Connect**
-  - **Apple HealthKit**
 - Detects gait irregularities linked to cognitive decline
+- Sends JSONs of gait features to S3 data bin

 As tasks are completed, checkmarks appear.
-When finished, the “View Results” screen will show:
+When finished, the “View Results” button will be available.
-- Estimated Alzheimer’s likelihood (after model integration)
-- Recommended follow-up and screening guidance

 ## Dementia-Friendly Design Principles
 - Large fonts (24-48px)